dalnefre/tart-marshal/README.md

   * `sponsor`: _Function_ `function (behavior) {}`
       Capability used to create new actors.
   * `transport`: _Function_ `function (message) {}`
-      Actor used to route messages to remote _domains_.
+      Actor used to route messages (in _transport_ format) to remote domains.
   * Return: _Object_ `domain` capabilities.
     * `name`: _String_ As specified on creation.
     * `sponsor`: _Function_ As specified on creation.